rqasmi/VehiclesAPI/vehicles-api/README.md

 #### Run the Code

-To properly run this application you need to start the Orders API and the Service API first.
+To properly run this application you need to start the Maps API and the Pricing API first.

 ```